jguice/mac-bt-headset-fix/README.md

 mac-bt-headset-fix
 ==================

-Small mac application that fixes broken bluetooth headset control by listening for events and sending them directly to apps
+Small mac application that fixes broken bluetooth headset control by listening for events and sending them directly to apps.

 ## Origin
 This little app was originally posted on [this spotify community thread](http://community.spotify.com/t5/Help-Desktop-Linux-Mac-and/Bluetooth-headset-buttons/m-p/161796).